carolinefrance/To-Do/README.md

 ### How to Run

+#### Step 1: download and unzip files from this repository to your computer
+* From this repository, click [<> Code ] and select Download ZIP
+* Unzip these files, and move them to a folder (a.k.a. a directory)

-#### Step 1: set up your local server
+#### Step 2: set up a local server on your computer

-MAC: open Terminal
+* MAC: open Terminal
-PC: open Command Prompt
+* PC: open Command Prompt

-Type the following:
+Locate the directory (ls) where you placed the unzipped files, then type the following:
 * npm install -- global http-server
 * http-server -c-1